aws/eks-anywhere/designs/preflight-checks.md

 Running the validations together after dependency generation will allow better aggregation for the validation results, as well as ensure that the `validate` runs all validations possible instead of returning early on individual validation failure.

-Ideally, the dependency generation process should be separate from the their validation to enable this architecture and allow the generation and validations to be called independently and or together as needed.
+Ideally, the dependency generation process should be separate from the their validation to enable this architecture and allow the generation and validations to be called independently and/or together as needed.

 #### Sequence Diagram

 ![preflight checks sequence diagram](images/preflight-checks-sequence.png)
 #### Validation Location

-The `validate` command includes validations from the following locations originally based off the `create cluster` command validations.
+The `validate` command adds components in the following locations to run the `create cluster` command validations.
 This does not include all code dependencies for the `validate` command.

 ```